-While the ABV of hard kombucha can go all the way up to 11%, most brands stay within the 5% to 7% range.
+While the ABV of hard kombucha can go all the way up to 11 percent, most brands stay within the 5 to 7 percent range.
 But check the label to make sure.

 How many calories are there in hard kombucha on average?

 Hard kombuchas can range in calories from about 75 to 150 calories.
 Calorie counts vary even among brands, so be sure to check the label if this is important to you.